MR

 XEQT ETF Fees

 One benefit of XEQT that lured me to the bank is its fees.
 When I compared the fees of XEQT with the fees of mutual funds, I didn’t think twice.
-When it comes to ETFs, XEQT offers much lower fees than other actively managed funds.
+Regarding ETFs, XEQT offers much lower fees than other actively managed funds.

 Here’s a picture of what I’m talking about: